adaptris/interlok-docs-legacy/pages/ui/ui-user-preferences.md

 ## Dashboard Page Preferences ##
  - **Timeout (ms) for adapter command operations:** The timeout for the adapter commands such as Start Adapter, Stop Adapter, Start Channel ...
 The default value is 120000 ms (2 mins).
+ - **Switch the dashboard page to table mode:** This option toggle how the adapters are displayed in the dashboard page (Widget or Table).
+The option is also updated when the toggle button is used in the dashboard page.
+(Since 3.7.3)

 ## Configuration Page Preferences ##
  - **Display names in the component title:** Whether to display the component name in the component title or in the body.
 The default value is false.